 - salt and pepper to taste

-- 1 Tablespoon parsley optional
+- 1 tablespoon fresh parsley chopped, optional

-Season to taste and serve.
+- Season to taste and serve.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.